Multi-needle Localization for Pelvic Seed Implant Brachytherapy based on Tip-handle Detection and Matching: Experiments and results

+Regarding geometric accuracy for correctly localized needles, the proposed framework significantly improved tip localization performance.
+As shown in Table \ref{tab:needle_localization}, the proposed method achieved a lower 3D tip error ($\mathrm{MAE}_{\mathrm{tip3d}}$) of $1.05 \pm 0.36$~mm compared to $1.34 \pm 0.51$~mm for the segmentation-based baseline ($p = 0.02$).
+Decomposed analysis reveals that this improvement is primarily driven by reduced errors along the x-axis ($p = 0.07$) and z-axis ($p = 0.04$).
+Meanwhile, the handle localization ($\mathrm{MAE}_{\mathrm{hdl3d}}$) and path angle estimation ($\mathrm{MAE}_{\mathrm{agl3d}}$) errors, showed no statistically significant differences between the proposed method and the segmentation baseline (all $p > 0.1$).
+These results suggest that the primary advantage of the proposed tip-handle detection framework lies in its ability to suppress false positives and enhance tip localization robustness in the presence of pelvic intraoperative CT interference.

+\textbf{Sensitivity to Needle Overlap/Adhesion:} We further assessed robustness under dense configurations by stratifying needles into two subsets according to the ground-truth annotations: with overlap/adhesion vs.\ without overlap/adhesion.
+The proposed method maintained comparable detection and localization performance between subsets.
+Specifically, the F1 score remained stable ($87.8 \pm 8.9\%$ vs.\ $91.0 \pm 3.3\%$, $p=0.36$), with similar precision ($92.6 \pm 8.7\%$ vs.\ $93.7 \pm 3.0\%$, $p=0.88$) and recall ($84.4 \pm 9.4\%$ vs.\ $88.8 \pm 3.6\%$, $p=0.39$).
+Geometric localization accuracy was also comparable between the two groups.
+No statistically significant differences were observed in 3D tip localization error, endpoint position errors along individual axes, handle localization accuracy, or needle orientation error (two-sided Wilcoxon signed-rank test, all $p > 0.05$), indicating that the proposed tip–handle detection and matching formulation is robust to needle overlap and adhesion in challenging multi-needle scenarios.

-Fig.\ref{fig:fig5} shows the segmentation and detection results on five consecutive slices for a patient case.
-Our method accurately identified all needles without any false positives or false negatives.
-However, the segmentation-based approach incorrectly detected the needle indicated by the yellow arrow, which spans three slices.
+Fig.\ref{fig:fig5} shows the segmentation and detection results on three consecutive slices for a patient case.
+The proposed method correctly localizes all needles, showing consistent trajectories across slices.
+However, the S\&M and the S\&R baseline incorrectly detected the needle indicated by the yellow arrow, which spans three slices.
 This failure, consistent with the criteria discussed earlier, stems from a missing tip segmentation on the final slice due to seed interference.
 In contrast, our proposed tip-handle matching strategy demonstrates greater robustness and successfully detects this needle.

-Fig. \ref{fig6} presents the 3D visualization of the detection result of the proposed method along with the iso-surface (-400) of the CT for three cases.
+Fig. \ref{fig6} presents the 3D visualization of the detection result of the proposed method for three cases.
 While the needle visualization is somewhat unclear due to their subtle grayvalue distribution, the detected needles align well with the implanted needles, particularly evident around the needle guidance holes.

-\subsection{Computational efficiency}
+\subsection{Computational Efficiency}